-Very Real Time is a performance-based art project which has been located in Cape Town, South Africa since 2003.
-Until recently the project has primarily taken the form of residencies focusing on the production of ephemeral projects and interaction between artists and the local communities in the city.
+Very Real Time is an ephemeral project located in Cape Town, South Africa since 2003.
+The project explores the use of personal encounters and urban space as artistic materials.
+In a city where apartheid urban planning continues to demarcate wealth, race and access, Very Real Time seeks to transcend boundaries, distance and enable new perspectives by connecting the dots.
+Until recently the project has primarily taken the form of residencies focusing on the production of performative collaborations between artists and the local residents.

-This project was born out of a symposium organised by African Centre for Cities (University of Cape Town) in 2018, and is in collaboration with A4 Arts Foundation, the photographer, Pieter Hugo, and film-maker ; Teboho Edkins.
+This project is in collaboration with A4 Arts Foundation, the photographer, Pieter Hugo, and film-maker, Teboho Edkins.